For Students, Educators & Researchers

 Eligible candidates may apply by completing the online Mentor Application Form and providing a Character Reference.
 Please read the Application process section below carefully before completing the forms that you will find under Mentor Applications.

-Both mentors and mentees need to formally apply in order to participate in the Mentorship Program (see ‘How do I become a Mentee/Mentor’ sections above for links to forms).
+Both mentors and mentees need to formally apply in order to participate in the AUSIT Mentorship Program (see ‘How do I become a Mentee/Mentor’ sections above for links to forms).

-Past AUSIT Mentors please note: you will need to reapply, as eligibility criteria have changed.
+Past AUSIT mentors please note: you will need to reapply, as eligibility criteria have changed.

 Both mentors and mentees please note: you will need a referee (preferably an AUSIT member) to complete an online Character Reference Form (CRF)* as part of your application.
 You are strongly encouraged to have your referee complete the CRF prior to submitting your Application Form, to avoid potential delays in the application review process.